idnow/de.idnow.android.sdk/README.md

 Only the most recent versions are included here.
 Please contact us if you are having trouble upgrading from an older version.

+#### 3.13.0 - 18 Oct 2019
+- improved user feedback if the ID document text is not read correctly
+- improved user feedback if the person's photo in the document is not clearly visible
+- customer configuration for the progress spinner color

 #### 3.12.0 - 2 Oct 2019
 - new scanning bar in the OCR, security features, selfie and liveness detection steps
 - arrow style change in the liveness detection step